 Conclusion

 This comprehensive training program equips nurses with the knowledge, skills, and confidence to manage environmental stressors effectively.
-By integrating skills inventory, didactic learning, simulation, and hands-on preceptorship, the curriculum ensures a robust foundation in both theoretical
+By integrating skills inventory, didactic learning, simulation, and hands-on preceptorship, the curriculum ensures a dependable foundation in both theoretical

 ility, and eventual bradycardia.
 At < 32 °C, shivering ceases, and patients become at high risk for arrhythmias.
 Rewarming must be gradual to prevent afterdrop—a dangerous phenomenon where peripheral vasodilation releases cold, acidotic blood back to the core, worsening acidosis and precipitating cardiac arrest.